 The shrinkvdisksize command reduces the capacity that is allocated to the particular virtual disk by the amount that you specify.
 You cannot shrink the real size of a space-efficient volume below its used size.
 All capacities, including changes, must be in multiples of 512 bytes.
 An entire extent is reserved even if it is only partially used.
 The default capacity units are MB.

-The command can be used to shrink the physical capacity that is allocated to a particular VDisk by the specified amount.
-The command can also be used to shrink the virtual capacity of a space-efficient VDisk without altering the physical capacity assigned to the VDisk.
+The command can be used to shrink the physical capacity that is allocated to a particular volume by the specified amount.
+The command can also be used to shrink the virtual capacity of a space-efficient volume without altering the physical capacity assigned to the volume.
 To change the capacity of a non-space-efficient disk, use the -size parameter.
-To change the real capacity of a space-efficient disk, use the -rsize parameter.
-To change the virtual capacity of a space-efficient disk, use the -size parameter.
+To change the real capacity of a space-efficient disk, use the -size parameter.